grafana/volkov-packages/README.md

 # Business Packages for Grafana

+>This project was originally contributed by [Vonage](https://github.com/Vonage/Grafana_Status_panel) - thanks for all your great work!
+>
+>We have republished these packages under the `@grafana` namespace on NPM.
+For additional information on the changes, see the [Notices](/NOTICES).

+⚠️ This project is not actively maintained by Grafana Labs.
+Pull requests are welcome and will be reviewed on a best-effort basis.
+Contact integrations@grafana.com if you are interested in taking on this project longer term.
+We will be happy to work with and eventually hand over to people who are interested in maintaining it again.

 A collection of **NPM packages** designed for the Business Suite for Grafana, providing tools and plugins to solve common business challenges with intuitive interfaces and comprehensive documentation.

 ## Install All Packages